Jacqueline Smith “Jackie”

 In New Kent Coatings’ short history, they have been honored with two significant awards.
 In 2013, the New Kent Chamber of Commerce awarded them their annual Excellence in Business Award and in 2014 they received the coveted (WBENC) WPEO Star Award.
 Jackie is also on the Board of Directors of the WPEO Washington DC and New York regions.

 Mike began his career in the industry in 1978 working in the marine industrial arena in Jacksonville, Florida.
 From there Mike spent a period of time on the oil rigs offshore with Bechtel.
 At Penn Gulf Mike entered the world of pulp and paper.
-Mike landed in Virginia in the early 80’s with RDC of Virginia working with Tom Radcliff as his mentor.
+Mike landed in Virginia in the early 80’s with IMC of Virginia working with Tom Radcliff as his mentor.
 Since then Mike has continued to hone his skills in protective coatings working for several reputable companies including Industrial Cryogenics Enterprises (ICE).
 Although Mike has a vast knowledge in many industrial settings, his focus over the past twenty years has been in pulp and paper, water storage and power generation.
-Mike has earned his role as Field Operations Manager because of his vast experience, management skills and integrity.
+Mike has earned his role as Vice President because of his vast experience, management skills and integrity.
+Mike is a NACE level 3 inspector, #59343 and SSPC-QCS (Quality Control Supervisor)

 Project Manager/Quality Control Manager